 You see it in everything – from people’s dedication to their hobbies and the work ethic in business to how a craftsperson will spend decades honing their skills in just one area of expertise.
 It’s pretty inspiring.

 27. There are particular ages for children to visit shrines in Japan

-A little known fact about Japanese culture: everyone’s a year older than you think.
-Known as kazoedoshi – or ‘counted years’ – people would then, along with everybody else, turn one year older every New Year’s Day.
+A little-known fact about Japanese culture: everyone’s a year older than you think.
+Known as kazoedoshi – or ‘counted years’ – people would turn one year older every New Year’s Day, along with everybody else.
 Wanting to modernize, the government made this system obsolete in 1902, but it was so popular they had to pass another law in 1950!